tboie/universal_phreak_generator/README.md

 Maybe it is by cancelling all system matter except for spin mechanism?

-Note: At this point in experiments, 1 beehive in each corner remain when all other matter is "cancelled"
+Note: At this point in experiments, 1 beehive in each corner remain when all other matter is "cancelled".

 <img width="328" alt="spin mechanics base" src="https://github.com/tboie/universal_phreak_generator/assets/26150152/beddd640-d68e-4668-af7e-bcb2803c17b5">